Radio Nova 100FM (Ireland)

 Radio Nova is a radio station licensed by Coimisiún na Meán, based in Dublin, Ireland.
 It was awarded its broadcasting licence by the BAI in September 2008 and launched on 1 September 2010.
 It is the only Dublin radio station licensed to transmit to the extensive Dublin commuter belt, including Dublin and counties Wicklow, Kildare, Louth and Meath.
 NOVA broadcasts on 100.3 FM from Three Rock Mountain, Dublin, 100.5 from Saggart Hill, County Dublin, to serve County Kildare and 95.7 FM from Bray Head in North Wicklow, to cover County Wicklow.
 The station covers County Meath from its main Dublin transmitter (100.3 MHz).
+The station is now also available on DAB+ across much of the country, with the station launching on Fáiltedab Mux 2 on 03 May 2026.